 Numbness in one or both hands describes a loss of sensation or feeling in your hand or fingers.
 Often, hand numbness may be accompanied by other changes, such as a pins-and-needles sensation, burning or tingling.
 Your arm, hand or fingers may feel clumsy or weak.

-Numbness can occur along a single nerve, or it may occur in both hands in a symmetrical pattern.
+Numbness can occur along a single nerve in one hand, or it may occur symmetrically in both hands.

 Call 911 or get emergency medical help if your numbness:

 Begins suddenly, particularly if it's accompanied by weakness or paralysis, confusion, difficulty talking, dizziness, or a sudden, severe headache.